serverlesscomputing/serverlesscomputing/wosc10/cfp.md

 Authors are invited to submit proposals for demos and other presentations that are not papers.

-Proposals must be submitted as short abstracts (not longer than one page) in PDF format using the paper submission system [HotCRP](https://wosc2024.hotcrp.com/).
+Proposals must be submitted as short abstracts (not longer than one page) in PDF format using the online form [https://forms.gle/t9CatNnfFGnaAJAw9](https://forms.gle/t9CatNnfFGnaAJAw9).

 Accepted presentations will not be part of the conference proceedings but will be part of the workshop agenda with dedicated time for live presentation (with video backup), questions etc.

 ## Organization